 Show off your best bottles with wall racks

 If you like to keep a just few bottles on hand for when you entertain, a rack, rather than a fridge, may suit your needs perfectly.
-One idea, especially if you entertain frequently, is the Vynebar 4- or 8-bottle Vertical Wine Rack.
+If you entertain frequently, a good choice is the Vynebar Vertical Wine Rack.

 This sleek holder turns your bottles into wall art and serves as a great conversation piece.
 It doesn’t take up any additional space, so you can leave tabletops open for hors d’oeuvres and floor space free for guests to stand and mingle.